|

 mission of the Primary

-Synod and the whole
+Synod and of the whole

 church.